scoskey/m301/homework.md

 # Math 301 Homework

+## Homework 12, due Thursday, April 30

+1. Complete the activity from Lecture 22.
+2. ...

 ## Homework 11, due Thursday, April 23

 1. Find the limit distribution of a Markov process with the given matrix.
 (In other words, find the eigenvector corresponding to $\lambda=1$.)